-including tectonic processes and hazards, assesses the ever-changing world in terms of landscape systems, processes and change, the interconnectivity.
+There are numerous topics studied by students This unit covers four topics: Globalisation which including tectonic processes and hazards, assesses the ever-changing world in terms of interconnectivity.
 Shaping places examining the variety water cycle and water insecurity, the carbon cycle of economic and social change at different scales and and energy security and climate change futures. how these are managed.
 Superpowers and the pattern Students will develop their knowledge of physical of dominance change over time.
-Finally, global becoming development and connections and the challenges in increasingly competent in their analysis of complex measuring human health and rights at various locations.
+Finally, global becoming development and connections and the challenges in measuring human health and rights at various locations.
 This includes the geopolitical interventions at different levels.